McTavishLab/physcraper_ms/joss_submission.md

 # Introduction

 Phylogenies are important.

-Generating phylogenies is not easy.
+Generating phylogenies is not easy and it is largely artisanal.
+Although many efforts to automatize the process have been done, and the community is using those more and more, iautomatizatio of phylogeentic reconstruction is still not a widespread practice and it would be important for reproducibility. ***paragraph better to end discussion??? ***

-The process of phylogenetic reconstruction implies many steps that can be generalized to the following:
+The process of phylogenetic reconstruction implies many steps (that I generalize to the following):

 1. Obtention of molecular or morphological character data -- get DNA from some organisms and sequence it, or get it from an online repository, such as GenBank.
 1. Assemble a hypothesis of homology -- Create a matrix of your character data, by aligning the sequences, in the case of molecular data.
+Make sure thay are paralogs!
 1. Analyse this hypothesis of homology to infer phylogenetic relationships among the organisms you are studying -- Use different available programs to infer molecular evolution, trees and times of divergence.